About this course

 Course Description

-This course attempts to foster a broader ecological understanding of plant and human relationships.
 Art making can offer similar novel ways for exploring the entangled relationship between plants and humans.
-It can be useful to focus on singular plants, as an important first step towards decolonising our relationship with “nature”.
+It can be useful to focus on singular plants, as an important first step towards decolonizing our relationship with “nature”.

-You will use formal elements, such as tone, composition and colour effectively, be aware of the effects of surface quality and texture in an image, have basic skills in appraising your own work and an understanding of the medium of acrylic paint.
+Using formal elements, such as tone, composition and colour effectively, you will make a painting using plants as your inspiration.
+You will become aware of the effects of surface quality and texture in an image, learn basic skills in appraising your own work and understanding the medium acrylic paint.
+You will also learn to demonstrate an understanding of value and the use of tonal range in your paintings and gain an understanding of the differences between washes and thick paint.

 Course Materials